ecutherell/fwwordle/README.md

 <br /> <br />
 To be included in future updates: <br /> <br />
 Priority: No repeat letters, add tiles dancing when there is a winner <br />
+Eventually have the words come from an api rather than that big list in the java script file  <br />
 Non Priority: HOW TO PLAY SCREEN, Settings with dark mode/light mode and an email me, make it possible to share the results with emojis